Deciding Between Unlimited vs. Flexible PTO: Which May Be Best for Your Business?

 How Does an Unlimited PTO Policy Work?

 In many ways, unlimited PTO policies closely resemble a standard PTO policy but without accruing days or granting a prearranged number of available days off.
-With their manager's approval, an employee may use as much time as they need (for vacation, sickness, and other reasons).
+With their manager's approval, employees may use as much time as they need (for vacation, sickness, and other reasons).

 As with PTO policies where time off is accrued or frontloaded, the employee's manager must generally sign off on requests by an employee to use their unlimited PTO.
 Also, an organization's recognized employment schedule and/or flextime benefits typically remain unchanged.

-Companies should have a clear, documented PTO policy that's communicated during hiring and orientation for all workers while including these policies in the employee handbook.
-Make sure the policy clarifies when employees can take time off, how far in advance requests must be submitted, and what approvals are required.
+Companies should have a clear, documented PTO policy that's communicated during hiring and orientation for all workers.
+It should also be in the employee handbook.
+The policy should clarify when employees can take time off, how far in advance requests must be submitted, and what approvals are required.

 Highlight any busy periods when it may be more difficult—or even impossible—to approve PTO requests.
 Keeping track of employees' PTO requests may feel overwhelming.
 However, investing in a time and attendance solution can help you gather information and track attendance efficiently while keeping you more informed and organized about each employee's schedule.